top of page

 Dr. Samek was awarded funding for an extension of this project in 2022-2024.
 We collected data from another cohort of diverse (~80% BIPOC) first-year AU students (N = 191, 2022-2023) academic year) and are wrapping up data collection for our follow-up assessment of the first year cohort (2021-2022 academic year) approximately two years later (2024).
 We aim to further evaluate what is driving the increase in mental health symptoms for adolescents and emerging adults as they transition through college.
 Central hypotheses include that 1) increased frequency and intensity of social media use, particularly in times of heightened attention to national and global traumatic events (e.g., school and mass shootings, war, police violence, climate change) as well as increased 2) academic pressure and 3) poor sleep may be contributing to the increase in stress and mental health challenges at this time.
 Dr. Samek will also explore whether this is especially the case for students with politicized and underrepresented identities (e.g., BIPOC, LGBTQ+) while accounting for experiences of discrimination and microaggressions.
 We will also explore these risk effects in the context of potential protective factors (e.g., social support, campus club involvement).
 We would like to study these hypotheses in the wider population of adolescents and young adults in the years that come.

-Dr. Samek has recently begun efforts to implement an evidenced-based substance use prevention and mental health promotion program, PreVenture, in local communities.
+As part of her Outreach efforts, Dr. Samek has recently begun efforts to implement an evidenced-based substance use prevention and mental health promotion program, PreVenture, in local communities.
 She is currently working with the administration in Chambers County, Alabama to pilot this project to eligible adolescents in 2024-2025 and interested in offering it to other school districts in the state.

 Secondary Data Analysis